But that doesn't mean trouble-free.

 1The required cruising speed may relate to why Norfolk will not be a Holland America Line port next year.
 With Norfolk making a major expansion to their cruise ship port, and with increasing numbers of retiring boomers within driving distance, it was a surprise to us that the Maasdam will be transferring to Ft.
 Lauderdale.
 An officer surmised that the increasing cost of fuel, and the fact that the ship has to travel at high speed to get to and return from the Caribbean–where it cruises more leisurely–might have priced Norfolk out of HAL's Caribbean market.

-In fact, we had already realized that QE2 now travels in a more leisurely fashion than it had previously.
-When we returned from Europe after our sojourn in Frankfurt, QE2 traversed the Atlantic in five days.
+In fact, we had already realized that the QE2 now travels in a more leisurely fashion than it had previously.
+When we returned from Europe after our sojourn in Frankfurt, the QE2 traversed the Atlantic in five days.
 Our more recent crossings have taken six days–evidently Cunard has determined that the cost of an extra day at sea is more than compensated for by the improved gallons-per-mile of a slower cruising speed.